 Previous research presented in the Delaware-Oslo Cohort study suggests 52-56% of non-surgical patients have a successful two-year outcome post ACL tear.
-The study also looked into which variables can influence these rates of successful outcomes for conservative measures.
-Gender, age, single-leg hop test, self-reported symptoms are all key variables that can influence the effectiveness of surgical vs non-surgical treatment.
+The study also looked into which variables can influence these rates of successful outcomes for conservative measures. measures that influence surgical vs conservative treatment consist of; Gender, age, single-leg hopping ability.
 It’s also important to understand that each patient is different, and their rehabilitation path should reflect that.
 However, we can certainly be more confident that those patients choosing active rehabilitation can have successful outcomes with a non-surgical ACL repair.

-There is mounting evidence that shows a conservative ACL management approach to an ACL tear can be effective but the key question to determine the approach is to ask the patient what their sporting goals when they return to sport.
-Patients who’ve gone down the conservative path have noticed a slightly increased lack of stability through their knee and this can lead to re-injury in sports that involve lots of twisting and pivoting.
+There is mounting evidence that shows a conservative ACL management approach to an ACL tear can be effective.
+Asking the patient what their sporting goals are will determine what approach to take.
+Patients who’ve gone down the conservative path have noticed a slightly increased lack of stability through their knee.
+This can lead to re-injury in sports that involve lots of twisting and pivoting.
 In this case it is important the patient consults their physiotherapist to ensure the outcome is best for the patient.
-This is why it’s important to consult with your physiotherapist and work together when creating a rehabilitation program following an ACL tear.
+This is why it’s important to consult with your physiotherapist and work together when creating a rehabilitation program.

 Returning from an ACL Injury